 The WELL team includes some of the most knowledgeable and respected water experts in California.
 These Latino water leaders embody California’s future, representing large constituencies and well thought-out perspectives gained from experience at national, state, regional, and local water agencies; environmental justice groups; conservation groups; and local political organizing campaigns.
 As such, they represent diverse interests and are not monolithic in their approaches.

 Now in our seventh year, the group has much to show for itself:

-- Six statewide conferences with over 150 attendees at each event
+- Seven statewide conferences with over 150 attendees at each event

-- Four regional workshops in four different counties throughout California
+- Six regional workshops in four different counties throughout California

 - Two legislative briefings in partnership with Assembly Speaker Anthony Rendon in Sacramento

 - Engagement of more than 275 of California’s 400 local elected officials representing Latino constituencies